dunglas/mercure/spec/mercure.md

 };
 ```

+The hub **MAY** require that the subscribers are authorized to receive any update.

-# Hub
+# Publication

-The hub receives updates from the publisher on a dedicated HTTPS endpoint.
-The connection **MUST** use an encryption layer, such as TLS.
-HTTPS certificate can be obtained for free using [Let's Encrypt](https://letsencrypt.org/).
+The publisher send updates by issuing `POST` HTTPS requests on the hub URL.
 When it receives an update, the hub dispatches it to subsribers using the established server-sent events connections.

 An application CAN send events directly to the subscribers, without using an external hub server, if it is able to do so.
 In this case, it **MAY NOT** implement the endpoint to publish updates.

-The endpoint to publish updates is an HTTPS URL accessed using the `POST` method.
 The request **MUST** be encoded using the `application/x-www-form-urlencoded` format and contains the following data:

 * `topic`: IRIs of the updated topic.
 If this key is present several times, the first occurence is considered to be the canonical URL of the topic, and other ones are considered to be alternate URLs.
 The hub **MUST** dispatch this update to subscribers subscribed to both canonical or alternate URLs.
-* `data`: the content of the new version of this topic
+* `data`: the content of the new version of this topic.
-* `target` (optional): target audience of this event, see the Authorization section for further information.
+* `target` (optional): target audience of this update.
+This key can be present several times.
+See section #Authorization for further information.
-* `id` (optional): the topic's revision identifier, it will be used as the SSE's `id` property, if omited the hub **MUST** generate a valid UUID.
+* `id` (optional): the topic's revision identifier, it will be used as the SSE's `id` property, if omited the hub **MUST** generate a valid globally unique id.
+It `MAY` be an UUID.
 * `type` (optional): the SSE's `event` property (a specific event type)
 * `retry` (optional): the SSE's `retry` property (the reconnection time)

-The request **MUST** also contain an `Authorization` HTTP header containing the string `Bearer ` followed by a valid JWS [@!RFC7515] in compact serialization that the hub will check to ensure that the publisher is authorized to publish the update.
+In case of success, the HTTP response's body **MUST** be the `id` associated to this update (the one generated by the hub, if it has not been provided by the client) and a success HTTP status code **MUST** be returned.
+The publisher **MUST** be authorized to publish updates.
+See section #Authorization.

 # Authorization

+To ensure that they are authorized, both publishers and subscribers must present a valid JWS [@!RFC7515] in compact serialization to the hub.
+This JWS **SHOULD** be short lived, especially if the subscriber is a web browser.
+A different key **MAY** be used to sign subscribers' and publishers' tokens.

+Two mechanisms are defined to present the JWS to the hub:

+* using an `Authorization` HTTP header
+* using a cookie

+If a publisher or the subscriber is not a web browser, it **SHOULD** use an `Authorization` HTTP header.
+This `Authorization` header **MUST** contain the string `Bearer ` followed by the JWS.
+The hub will check that the JWS is conform to the rules defined later to ensure that the client is authorized to publish or subscribe to updates.

+By the `EventSource` specification, web browsers can not set custom HTTP headers for such connections, and they can only be estabilished using the `GET` HTTP method.
+However, cookies are supported, and can be included even in crossdomain requests if [the CORS credentials are set](https://html.spec.whatwg.org/multipage/server-sent-events.html#dom-eventsourceinit-withcredentials):

+If a publisher or a subscriber is a web browser, it **SHOULD** send a cookie called `mercureAuthorization` containing the JWS when connecting to the hub.

+When possible, to improve the overall security, the `mercureAuthorization` cookie **SHOULD** be set during the discovery.
+See section #Discovery.
+Consequently, if the cookie is set during the discovery, both the publisher and the hub have to share the same second level domain.
+The `Domain` attribute **MAY** be used to allow the publisher and the hub to use different subdomains.

+The cookie **SHOULD** have the `Secure`, `HttpOnly` and `SameSite` attributes set.
+Setting the cookie's `Path` attribute **SHOULD** also be set to the hub's URL.
+See section #Security-Considerations.

+When using authorization mechanisms, the connection **MUST** use an encryption layer such as HTTPS.

+If both an `Authorization` HTTP header and a cookie named `mercureAuthorization` are presented by the client, the cookie **MUST** be ignored.
+If a client tries to execute an operation it is not allowed to, a 403 HTTP status code **SHOULD** be returned.

+## Publishers

+Publishers **MUST** be authorized to dispatch updates to the hub, and **MUST** prove that they are allowed to send updates.

+To be allowed to publish an update, the JWT presented by the publisher **MUST** contain a claim called `mercure`, and this claim **MUST** contain a `publish` key.
+JWT's `mercure.publish` contains an array of targets the publisher is allowed to dispatch updates to.

+If `mercure.publish`:

+* is not defined, then the publisher **MUST NOT** be authorized to dispatch any update
+* contains an empty array, then the publisher is only allowed to dispatch public updates
+* contains the reserved string `*` as an array value, then the publisher is authorized to dispatch updates to all targets

-If a topic is not public, the update request sent by the publisher to the hub **MUST** also contain a list of keys named `target`.
+If a topic is not public, the `POST` request sent by the publisher to the hub **MUST** contain a list of keys named `target`.
+Theirs values **MUST** be of type `string`, and it is **RECOMMENDED** to use valid IRIs.
-Theirs values are `string`.
 They can be, for instance a user ID, or a list of group IDs.

-To receive updates for private topics, the subscriber **MUST** send a cookie called `mercureAuthorization` when connecting
+If an update contains at least one target the publisher is not authorized for, the hub **MUST NOT** dispatch the update (even if some targets in the list are allowed) and **SHOULD** return a 403 HTTP status code.

+## Subscribers

-to the hub.
+Subscribers **MAY** need to be authorized to connect to the hub.

-The cookie **SHOULD** be set by the publisher during the discovery.
-The cookie **SHOULD** have the `Secure`, `HttpOnly`.
-It **MAY** have the `SameSite` flag if appropriate.
-Setting the cookie's `Path` to the path of the subscribe endpoint is also **RECOMMENDED**.
-When skipping the discovery mechanism, the client **MAY** set the cookie itself (for security reasons, this is not recommended in the context of a web browser).

-Consequently if the subscriber is a web browser, both the publisher and the hub have to share the same second level domain to use the autorization feature.
-The `Domain` flag **MAY** be used to allow the publisher and the host to use different subdomains.

-By the `EventSource` specification, connections can only be estabilished using the `GET` HTTP method, and it is not possible to set custom HTTP headers (such as the `Authorization` one).

-However, cookies are supported, and can be included even in crossdomain requests if [the CORS credentials are set](https://html.spec.whatwg.org/multipage/server-sent-events.html#dom-eventsourceinit-withcredentials):
+To receive updates destined to specific targets, they **MUST** be authorized, and **MUST** prove they belong to at least one of the specified targets.
+If the subscriber is not authorized it **MUST NOT** receive any update having at least one target.

-The value of this cookie **MUST** be a JWS in compact serialization.
-It **MUST** have a claim named `mercureTargets` that contains an array of strings: the list of targets the user is authorized to receive updates for.
+To receive updates destined to specific targets, the JWS presented by the subscriber **MUST** have a claim named `mercure` with a key named `subscribe` that contains an array of strings: the list of targets the user is authorized to receive updates for.
+The targets **SHOULD** be IRIs.
-For instance, valid targets can be a username or a list of group identifiers.
-The JWS **SHOULD** be short lived, especially if the subscriber is a web browser.

-If one or more targets are specified, the update **MUST NOT** be sent to the subscriber by the hub, unless the `mercureTargets` claim of the subscriber contains at least one target specified for the topic by the publisher.
+If at least one target is specified, the update **MUST NOT** be sent to the subscriber by the hub, unless the `mercure.subscribe` property of the JWS presented by the subscriber contains at least one of the specified targets.

-When using the authorization mechanism, the connection between the subscriber and the hub **MUST** use an encryption layer (HTTPS is required).
+If the `mercure.subscribe` array contains the reserved string value `*`, then the subscriber is authorized to receive updates destined to all targets.

 # Re-Connection and State Reconciliation